Midwest Worries On Southern Ag Secretary

 Also Midwestern agriculture does not benefit from commodity certificates, when it was put back in the farm bill after removal in 2008, Grassley criticized southern lawmakers for pushing it through.

-But the American Farm Bureau, which strongly supports Purdue, is trying to settle worries of Perdue's Southern versus Midwestern roots.
+But the American Farm Bureau, which strongly supports Perdue, is trying to settle worries of Perdue's Southern versus Midwestern roots.

 Senior Economist Bob Young says, "He's a down in the dirt farmer, has grown crops as well, and again, I think it's going to be a very good partner for agriculture as we roll forward.
 Somebody who's been there, done that kind of thing.
 In the past we've had folks that have had a great affinity but not necessarily had lived it.
 Governor Perdue has absolutely lived it."